CodeLikeCXK/Amiga/README.md

 # Amiga
-A personal top-down/isometric unity game project using ecs, dots ance cel-shading(FernNPR)
+A personal top-down/isometric unity game project using ecs, dots and cel-shading(FernNPR)